haipinglu/my-hugo-academic-web/content/authors/yingjie-guo/_index.md

 - Collaborators
 ---

-We started collaborating with Wei in August 2024.
-We work on interpretable multimodal learning for prediction and regulation of tumor protein-metal binding.
+We started collaborating with Yingjie in July 2024.
+We work on single-cell multi-omics data integration.